Reference Architecture: Content Collaboration with on-premises storage zones

 Citrix Content Collaboration consists of three primary components: the Content Collaboration management plane, the storage zones, and the Citrix Files apps.

 - Management plane: a Citrix-managed component hosting the Content Collaboration services and business logic, hosted in either the United States or the European Union.

 - Storage zones: the location where customer files are stored.
-Customers have a choice in where to store files, either hosted by Citrix or hosted by the customer in their own datacenter or on their own public cloud service subscriptions.
-This reference architecture will focus on a customer-managed storage zone hosted inside the customer datacenter.
+Customers have a choice in where to store files, either hosted by Citrix or hosted by the customer in their own data center or on their own public cloud service subscriptions.
+This reference architecture focuses on a customer-managed storage zone hosted inside the customer data center.

 - Citrix Files: native apps providing access to the Content Collaboration services.
-Citrix Files apps are available for Windows, macOS, iOS and Android, as well as Outlook and Gmail.
+Citrix Files apps are available for Windows, macOS, iOS and Android, in addition to Outlook and Gmail.

 Customer-managed storage zone architecture

 The customer-managed storage zone stores all the files objects uploaded to the Content Collaboration service.
 It also provides access to these file objects, both to employees and external people collaborating on these files.
 The third and final function of the storage zone is to provide access to existing repositories hosted on-premises, such as network file shares, SharePoint Server document libraries, and the OpenText Documentum document management system.
 To provide those capabilities, the storage zone includes these components.

 - Storage zone controllers: Windows-based web servers that host the storage zone controller services.